makerdao/community/governance/polls/templates/Collateral Offboarding/Offboarding Parameters for $ilk - $date_MONTH_DD,_YYYY.md

 ---
 # Poll: Offboarding Parameters for $ilk - $date_MONTH_DD,_YYYY

-The Arbitration Facilitators have placed a Governance Poll into the voting system on behalf of the MakerDAO Community.
+The $poll_deployers have placed a Governance Poll into the voting system on behalf of $poll_source.
 This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/weekly-governance-cycle#weekly-governance-cycle-definitions-mip16c1) will be active for three days beginning on $date_DAY,_MONTH_DD at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**